dexturr/eslint-plugin-ember-extra-linting/README.md

 `ember-require-inject-as-service`: Requires `import { inject as service } from '@ember/service` for consistency, does not allow plain `inject`.

 `ember-require-service-used`: Errors if a service is injected and never used.

+`ember-no-pointless-service-arguments`: Errors if a service name is specified when it is not required.